Thermique Technologies: Heated glass technology

 Electrically heated glass was first developed in World War II to prevent aircraft windshields from frosting over and obscuring visibility.
 Since then, this technology has become almost universally used in aviation as well as supermarket freezers, where glass doors must remain clear for customers to see the merchandise.

 In order to electrically heat glass, a microscopic tin(II) oxide coating is applied to a pane of ordinary float glass.
 This coating is perfectly transparent and conducts electricity.
 An electrical current is supplied by two busbars located on opposite sides of the glass.
 The electrical resistance of the Tin Oxide coating produces heat energy.
 This heat radiates from the glass in the form of infrared energy.
 The busbars are typically connected to a power control unit that regulates the flow of electricity and thus the temperature of the glass.

-Thermique Technologies developed and patented a specialized control unit that provides adjustable temperature control up to 350 degrees Fahrenheit (177 degrees Celsius).
-Most commercial applications require much lower temperatures.
+Thermique Technologies developed and patented a specialized control unit that provides adjustable temperature control up to 350 F; most commercial applications require much lower temperatures.

 Products

-Thermique Technologies manufactures a family of patented glass towel warmers for sale directly to the consumer.
-Thermique Technologies also designs and manufactures custom components for other equipment manufacturers, including heated glass shelving for convenience store display cases and condensation-free panes for use in architectural window units.
+Thermique Technologies manufactures a family of patented glass towel warmers for sale directly to consumers.

+The company also designs and manufactures custom components for other equipment manufacturers, including heated glass shelving for convenience store display cases and condensation-free panes for use in architectural window units.